stockphrase/no-silo/content/courses/writing-2/syllabus.md

 adding your own words and symbols to the document itself.
 There is no right or wrong way to mark up a text, but you should develop a system that you are comfortable with and try to stick with it.
-Your objective in annotation is to flag the key elements of a piece of writingthe thesis, argumentative points, and pieces of evidence.
+Your objective in annotation is to flag the key elements of a piece of writing---the thesis, argumentative points, and pieces of evidence.
 In addition, use the margins of the text to ask questions, make brief notes, indicate confusion, define unfamiliar terms, and make connections to other texts.